Mewriick/Blazor.FlexGrid/README.md

 After that you have fully pageable and sortable table with lazy loaded data after you select new page

 # Design
-You can ovveride some default CssClasses by your own CssClasses by using fluent api configuration
+You can override some default CssClasses by your own CssClasses by using fluent api configuration
 ```cs
 public void Configure(EntityTypeBuilder<WeatherForecast> builder)
 {